-A military attorney granted limited permission to practice law in Texas under this rule is subject to the Rules Governing Admission to the Bar of Texas, the Texas Disciplinary Rules of Professional Conduct, the Texas Rules of Disciplinary Procedure, and any other rules and laws governing the discipline of attorneys admitted to the State Bar of Texas.
-The State Bar of Texas, Supreme Court of Texas, and other Texas courts have jurisdiction over the discipline of the military attorney, regardless of whether the military attorney retains the right to practice in the state, for the military attorney's professional conduct while practicing in this state.
-This jurisdiction includes, but is not limited to, the authority-concurrent with the Board's authority under section 5 of this rule-to terminate the military attorney's privilege to practice law in Texas under this rule.
+A military attorney granted limited permission to practice law in Texas under this Rule is subject to the Rules Governing Admission to the Bar of Texas, the Texas Disciplinary Rules of Professional Conduct, the Texas Rules of Disciplinary Procedure, and any other rules and laws governing the discipline of attorneys admitted to the Bar.
+The Bar, Supreme Court of Texas, and other Texas courts have jurisdiction over the discipline of the military attorney, regardless of whether the military attorney retains the right to practice in the state, for the military attorney's professional conduct while practicing in this state.
+This jurisdiction includes, but is not limited to, the authority-concurrent with the Board's authority under Section 5 -to terminate the military attorney's privilege to practice law in Texas under this Rule.